Atri-Labs/atrilabs-engine/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-Adhereing to the following process is the best way to get your work included in the project:
+Adhering to the following process is the best way to get your work included in the project:

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes: